Estimation and Inference in Boundary Discontinuity Designs: Location-Based Methods: Introduction

-both pointwise for each $\bx\in\B$, and uniformly over $\B$.
-For example, in the SPP application, the outcome variable is $Y_i=1$ if student $i$ attended college or $Y_i=0$ otherwise, and thus the causal parameter $\tau(\bx)$ captures the treatment effect of SPP on the probability of college education for students at the margin of program eligibility, as determined by their bivariate score $\bX_i=(\mathtt{SABER11}_i,\mathtt{SISBEN}_i)^\top \in \B$.
-The parameter $\tau(\bx)$ captures policy-relevant heterogeneous treatment effects along the boundary $\B$: for example, in Figure \ref{fig:fig1a}, $\tau(\bb_1)$ corresponds to a (local) average treatment effect for students with high SISBEN score (wealth) and low SABER11 score (academic), while $\tau(\bb_{40})$ corresponds to a (local) average treatment effect for students with low SISBEN score and higher SABER11 score.
-Identification of these boundary treatment effects parallels standard continuity-based univariate RD design arguments \citep{Hahn-Todd-vanderKlaauw_2001_ECMA}: treatment assignment changes abruptly along the boundary $\B$, which implies that conditional expectations on each side of the assignment boundary can be used to identify $\tau(\bx)$ whenever there is no systematic ``sorting'' of units across the boundary, that is, whenever $\E[Y_i(0) | \bX_i = \bx]$ and $\E[Y_i(1) | \bX_i = \bx]$ are continuous for all $\bx\in\B$ (Assumption \ref{assump: DGP} below).
-For more discussion, see \cite{Papay-Willett-Murnane_2011_JoE}, \cite{Reardon-Robinson_2012_JREE}, \cite{Keele-Titiunik_2015_PA}, and references therein.
+where $Y_i(0)$ and $Y_i(1)$ are the potential outcomes under control and treatment assignment, $\bX_i=(X_{1i},X_{2i})^\top$ is the bivariate score, and $\B$ is the assignment boundary.
+In the SPP application, $Y_i$ is an indicator for college enrollment, so $\tau(\bx)$ is the effect of SPP on the probability of college attendance for students at the margin of eligibility at boundary point $\bx\in\B$.
+For example, in Figure \ref{fig:fig1a}, $\tau(\bb_1)$ corresponds to students with relatively high SISBEN score and low SABER11 score, while $\tau(\bb_{40})$ corresponds to students with relatively low SISBEN score and high SABER11 score.
+Identification is the natural bivariate analogue of the continuity argument in univariate RD designs \citep{Hahn-Todd-vanderKlaauw_2001_ECMA}: treatment assignment changes abruptly at $\B$, while the potential outcome regression functions are assumed to vary continuously through the boundary.
+For more discussion, see \cite{Papay-Willett-Murnane_2011_JoE}, \cite{Reardon-Robinson_2012_JREE}, \cite{Wong-Steiner-Cook_2013_JEBS}, \cite{Keele-Titiunik_2015_PA}, \cite{Cattaneo-Keele-Titiunik-VazquezBare_2016_JOP}, and references therein.